NVIDIA/nim-deploy/cloud-service-providers/aws/blueprints/rag-blueprint-eks/README.md

    Switch back to the **Chat** tab and start asking questions about your uploaded documents.
 The RAG system will retrieve relevant context and generate informed responses.

-## Task 9.
+## Task 8.
 Test the RAG Application via API

 You can also interact with the RAG system programmatically using the REST APIs.
 This is useful for integration with other applications or automated testing.

+> **Note**: Ensure the port-forward commands from Task 6 are running before proceeding.

 1. **Verify Service Health**